ErikMinekus/traktor-api-client/README.md

 - `/deckLoaded/<deck>`: Called when a track is loaded into a deck.
 - `/updateDeck/<deck>`: Called when certain values or state changes for a deck.
 - `/updateMasterClock`: Called when the master deck or BPM changes.
+- `/updateChannel/<channel>`: Called when state changes for a mixer channel.

 ## How to install